As on: Jun 08, 2023 05:19 PM

 j) Compliance with mandatory and non-mandatory requirements of the Listing Regulations:

-The Company has complied with all mandatory requirements of Listing Regulations and has not adopted any non-mandatory requirements which are not applicable to the Company.
+The Company has complied with all mandatory requirements of Listing Regulations and has not adopted any non-mandatory requirements that are not applicable to the Company.

 k) Shareholding of Directors and Key Managerial Personnel: